Let's bust some breastfeeding myths!

-Breastfeeding is natural and should be easy
+Because breastfeeding is natural, it should be easy

 Breastfeeding is a skill that both you and your baby learn at the same time.
 It is highly unlikely it will be effortless and “natural” from Day 1.
-Just because you struggle with latch issues, pain, or awkwardness at first, is no indication that you won’t be successful.
+Just because you struggle with latch issues, pain, or awkwardness at first, it's no indication that you won’t be successful.

 If you don't exclusively breastfeed, you've failed

 I know this nasty myth far too well.
 I still fight the urge to feel that I failed my daughter by supplementing with formula.
 The best advice I got from my lactation consultant when I had my second baby was that even just one ounce of breastmilk a day has huge benefits for your baby.
 She let me know I was a really good mom even though I didn't have an enormous stash of breastmilk saved up and I wasn’t sure I could exclusively breastfeed for the recommended six months.
 Because of that reassurance and setting small, manageable goals, I successfully breastfed my son for 18 months and supplemented with formula when I took a very long work trip.